inukshuk/jquery.cover.js/README.md

     $('#container').cover('background.png');

-In this example, the file 'background.png' will loaded and, once the download is complete, it will be set as the background of the element with id 'container' using the CSS3 property `background-size: cover`; if the browser does not support the property, a new image element will be inserted into the container, scaled to cover the element completely, and positioned horizontally and vertically centered.
+In this example, the file 'background.png' will be loaded and, once the download is complete, it will be set as the background of the element with id 'container' using the CSS3 property `background-size: cover`; if the browser does not support the property, a new image element will be inserted into the container, scaled to cover the element completely, and positioned horizontally and vertically centered.

+Additionally, if the CSS3 property is not available, the inserted image's dimensions will be re-calculated whenever the main window is resized.

 If you wish to override the positioning you can do so by passing the appropriate options.
 For example:

     $('#container').cover({
       src: 'background.png',